 Flu vaccination: Pregnant women can become quite sick with flu and are also at risk of complications.
 As the flu virus changes frequently, the vaccine has to be updated every year.
 Flu vaccination during pregnancy is also highly effective in protecting babies against flu in the first six months of life.
 Flu vaccination is recommended for pregnant women and can be given at any stage of your pregnancy.
 The flu vaccine is free for pregnant women and is available from your GP.
 You cannot catch the flu from the vaccine; however, some people may experience mild side effects, which can be treated with paracetamol.

 Whooping cough: Whooping cough (pertussis) vaccination does not last a lifetime.
 Most adults are not adequately vaccinated because their last immunisation for whooping cough was more than ten years ago.
 Adults need a booster shot to make sure they are adequately vaccinated.
-In Victoria, the whooping cough vaccine is free for expectant parents and parents of newborns and is available from your local doctor (GP).

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.